MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/vnet-deployment.md

 * Private IP: Used for accessing the cluster inside the VNet.
 * Public IP: Used for accessing the cluster from outside the VNet (e.g. management and monitoring) and as a source address for outbound connections initiated from the cluster.

+> [!NOTE]
-> Note: The feature is still in private preview, please  fill this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR6nDlY4aY3NAipxPJw0yfjhUNDRSOFpXQURZTFZDMEhEVk5HTzhJNjZYRi4u)  to deploy ADX cluster into your VNet.
+> The feature is still in private preview, please  fill this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR6nDlY4aY3NAipxPJw0yfjhUNDRSOFpXQURZTFZDMEhEVk5HTzhJNjZYRi4u)  to deploy ADX cluster into your VNet.